Elbie-em/Ruby-Capstone-Project-Building-a-Custom-CSS-Linter/README.md

  ## Objective
  CSS linter is responsible for flagging the following errors:
-  - *Space before opening brace error in css file*
+  - *Space before opening brace error in css file.*
-  - *Missing of an ending semicolon when defining a property and its value*
+  - *Missing of an ending semicolon when defining a property and its value.*
-  - *No space after a colon when defining a properties value*
+  - *No space after a colon when defining a properties value.*
-  - *Indentation errors*
+  - *Indentation errors.*
-  - *White trailing space errors*
+  - *White trailing space errors.*

  ## Built With